Many or all companies we feature compensate us. Compensation and editorial

 Step 6: Work on increasing your income but not your expenses

 Although it may be challenging, increasing your income while keeping your expenses around the same amount can free up extra cash to pay off your student loans faster.
-Here are some strategies to consider:
+Here are three strategies to consider:

 Avoid lifestyle inflation